 Tech Transfer Success Stories

-2020: 100 satellites launched into space are made up with more than 400 photodiodes manufactured in the Clean Room
+2020: 100 satellites launched into space made with more than 400 photodiodes manufactured in the Clean Room

 By the end of 2020, 110 satellites are orbiting at around 1,000 km altitude for the OneWeb mega-constellation.
-The satellites are equipped with solar tracking sensors provided by SolarMEMS technologies S.L., these components contain silicon photodiodes that have been manufactured in the Clean Room at the IMB-CNM (CSIC) and sold by D + T Microelectrónica A.I.E., resulting in a total 440 sensors.
+The satellites are equipped with solar tracking sensors provided by SolarMEMS technologies S.L., these components contain silicon photodiodes that have been manufactured in the Clean Room at the IMB-CNM (CSIC) and sold by D + T Microelectrónica A.I.E.

 The goal of the OneWeb constellation, made up of hundreds of satellites, is to allow communication throughout the world by air, sea, land, providing connection to anyone, anywhere through 3G, LTE, 5G and Wi-Fi coverage.
 The plan is to launch up to 648 satellites by the end of 2022, which will provide global coverage.

 The Power Devices and Systems Group has developed and manufactured one of the most critical electronic components of the joint mission BepiColombo between the European Space Agency (ESA) and the Japanese Space Agency (JAXA).
 More than 700 diodos designed and manufactured at the Institute of Microelectronics of Barcelona (IMB-CNM) of the CSIC are now a part of the BepiColombo mission, which will carry two probes that will orbit Mercury, when they reach it in 2025.
 The two probes are the Mercury Planetary Orbiter (MPO) and the Mercury Magnetospheric Orbiter (MMO), each with its own solar panel.